MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 * PaymentMethod

 > [!IMPORTANT]
 > This data is sensitive, and you should upload it only from a secure network location.
 Be aware that Microsoft requests only partial data about payment instruments (the bank identification number \[BIN\] and the last four digits).
 Microsoft doesn't request the full payment instrument number or Social Security number (SSN).
 Therefore, we recommend that you **exclude** this type of data from the files that you upload.
-For more information about how data is used and protected in Microsoft Dynamics 365 Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).
+For more information about how data is used and protected in Microsoft Dynamics 365 Fraud Protection (Fraud Protection), see [Security, compliance, and data subject requests](security-compliance.md).

 ## Website upload